 Symptoms of Canine Deafness

 The most common symptom of canine deafness is a lack of response to sounds.
-Other signs may include difficulty in locating the source of a sound, disorientation, and confusion.
-If you suspect your dog may be deaf, it is important to take them to your vet for an evaluation.
+Other signs can include difficulty in locating the source of a sound, disorientation, and confusion.
+If you think that your dog might be deaf, it’s important to take them to your vet for an evaluation.

 Diagnosing Canine Deafness

-Your vet will perform a physical examination and may also recommend hearing tests, such as brainstem auditory evoked response (BAER) testing.
-This test measures the electrical activity in the brain in response to sound.
+Your vet will perform a physical examination and will likely also recommend hearing tests, such as brainstem auditory evoked response (BAER) testing.
+The BAER test measures the electrical activity in their brain in response to sound.

 Stages of Canine Deafness

-Canine deafness can be classified into three stages:
+Canine deafness can be split into three stages:

 Partial hearing loss.
-Dogs may still be able to hear some sounds, but may not respond to them.
+Dogs might still be able to hear some sounds, but may not respond to them.

 Moderate hearing loss.
-Dogs may not be able to hear most sounds, but may still respond to loud noises or vibrations.
+Dogs might not be able to hear most sounds, but could still respond to loud noises or vibrations.